White House has spoken to Israeli officials about spyware concerns following Pegasus Project revelations

 Members of Congress also have called on the Biden administration to push forward on new regulations, sanctions and federal investigations into potential spyware abuse.
 In a letter this week signed by Reps.
-Joaquin Castro (Tex.), Anna G. Eshoo (Calif.), Tom Malinowski (N.J.) and Katie Porter (Calif.), the House Democrats said, “Enough is enough.
+Joaquin Castro (Tex.), Anna G. Eshoo (Calif.), Tom Malinowski (N.J.) and Katie Porter (Calif.), the House Democrats said: “Enough is enough.
 The recent revelations regarding misuse of the NSO Group’s software reinforce our conviction that the hacking for hire industry must be brought under control.”

 The Israeli government approves the export licenses for NSO’s phone-hacking tool Pegasus to governments for the surveillance of terrorists and criminals.

 A senior Biden administration official declined to offer further detail about the discussions but confirmed that U.S. officials had voiced their concerns over the matter.
-An Israeli security official told The Washington Post that there had been contact in the last few days between the U.S. and Israel administration’s over the consortium’s reporting.
+An Israeli security official told The Post that there had been contact in the last few days between the United States and Israel administration’s over the consortium’s reporting.

 The consortium reported last week that phone numbers for world leaders, lawyers, activists and journalists were found on a list that included some people targeted by governments believed to be NSO clients.
 None of the world leaders’ devices were forensically examined, but tests of other phones on the list turned up evidence of attempted or successful Pegasus hacks.